Corruption in Nicaragua

 Corruption in Nicaragua is a serious problem at all levels of government.
-Transparency International's 2024 Corruption Perceptions Index gave Nicaragua a score of 14 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Nicaragua ranked 172nd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
-For comparison with regional scores, the best score among the countries of the Americas (Note: Argentina, Bahamas, Barbados, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Cuba, Dominica, Dominican Republic, Ecuador, El Salvador, Grenada, Guatemala, Guyana, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, United States, Uruguay, Venezuela) was 76, the average score was 42, and the worst score was 10.
+Transparency International's 2025 Corruption Perceptions Index gave Nicaragua a score of 14 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Nicaragua ranked 175th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among the countries of the Americas (Note: Argentina, Bahamas, Barbados, Belize, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Cuba, Dominica, Dominican Republic, Ecuador, El Salvador, Grenada, Guatemala, Guyana, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, United States of America, Uruguay, Venezuela) was 75, the average score was 42 and the worst score was 10.

 According to Freedom House, since Daniel Ortega's election in 2006, corruption has increased in Nicaragua.
 Nicaragua is ranked 133 of 140 countries in the World Justice Project's Rule of Law Index (2022).

+The Somoza Dynasty

+The beginning of corruption.

+Throughout its history, Nicaragua has been a country marked by an increasing number of corruption cases.
+The Somoza dynasty—which established itself through dishonest means—governed the country from 1936 to 1979.They imposed a system that deliberately favors their family wealth.
+The regime controlled several important institutions—including the Internal Revenue Service, the postal service, and National Radio—managing them with almost complete impunity.
+The Somoza family amassed a vast personal fortune, built upon practices such as the diversion of foreign aid and corporate bribery.
+It is estimated that this fortune may have reached $533 million—equivalent to one-third of Nicaragua's GDP in 1979.

+A clear example of this occurred during the earthquake of 1972, when the Somoza family decided to divert international humanitarian aid for their own benefit, leaving thousands of Nicaraguans devastated.

+In 1979, two key events occurred that paved the way for increased corruption: the Sandinista Revolution and the subsequent period of liberal governments.
+Meanwhile, in the aftermath of the Sandinista Revolution, various interest groups began competing for control of government positions with the aim of imposing their economic and political ideas upon Nicaragua.